London Borough of Croydon: History

-Croydon carried on through the ages as a prosperous market town, they produced charcoal, tanned leather, and ventured into brewing.
-Croydon was served by the Surrey Iron Railway, the first public railway (horse drawn) in the world, in 1803, and by the London to Brighton rail link in the mid-19th century, helping it to become the largest town in what was then Surrey.
+Croydon continued as a market town, producing charcoal, tanned leather, and beer.
+In 1803 Croydon was served by the Surrey Iron Railway, the first public railway (horse-drawn) in the world, and by the London to Brighton rail link in the mid-19th century, helping it to become the largest town in what was then Surrey.

-In the 20th century Croydon became known for industries such as metal working, car manufacture and its aerodrome, Croydon Airport.
-Starting out during World War I as an airfield for protection against Zeppelins, an adjacent airfield was combined, and the new aerodrome opened on 29 March 1920.
-It became the largest in London, and was the main terminal for international air freight into the capital.
-It developed into one of the great airports of the world during the 1920s and 1930s, and welcomed the world's pioneer aviators in its heyday.
+In the 20th century, Croydon became known for industries such as metalworking, car manufacturing and its aerodrome, Croydon Airport.
+Starting out during World War I as an airfield for protection against Zeppelins, the airport was merged with an adjacent airfield, and the new aerodrome opened on 29 March 1920.
+It developed into one of the busiest airports in the world during the 1920s and 1930s, and welcomed the world's aviators in its heyday.
 British Airways Ltd used the airport for a short period after redirecting from Northolt Aerodrome, and Croydon was the operating base for Imperial Airways.
 It was partly due to the airport that Croydon suffered heavy bomb damage during World War II.
-As aviation technology progressed, however, and aircraft became larger and more numerous, it was recognised in 1952 that the airport would be too small to cope with the ever-increasing volume of air traffic.
+As aviation technology progressed and aircraft became larger and more numerous, it was recognised in 1952 that the airport would be too small to cope with the increasing volume of air traffic.
 The last scheduled flight departed on 30 September 1959.
 It was superseded as the main airport by both London Heathrow and London Gatwick Airport (see below).
-The air terminal, now known as Airport House, has been restored, and has a hotel and museum in it.
+The air terminal, now known as Airport House, has been restored and contains a hotel and museum.

-In the late 1950s and through the 1960s the council commercialised the centre of Croydon with massive development of office blocks and the Whitgift Centre which was formerly the biggest in-town shopping centre in Europe.
+In the late 1950s and through the 1960s, the council commercialised the centre of Croydon with massive development of office blocks and the Whitgift Centre, formerly the largest in-town shopping centre in Europe.
 The centre was officially opened in October 1970 by the Duchess of Kent.
 The original Whitgift School there had moved to Haling Park, South Croydon in the 1930s; the replacement school on the site, Whitgift Middle School, now the Trinity School of John Whitgift, moved to Shirley Park in the 1960s, when the buildings were demolished.